-Recognized student organizations are expected to observe the policies, rules, and regulations of Iowa State University, the City of Ames, the State of Iowa, and the United States of America.
-Failure to abide by these policies and laws could result in individual and/or organizational charges from the Office of Student Conduct (Student Organization Disciplinary Information.)
+Recognized student organizations are expected to observe the policies, rules, and regulations of Iowa State University, and local, state and federal laws.
+Failure to abide by these policies and laws could result in individual and/or organizational charges from the Office of Student Conduct (Student Organization Disciplinary Information).

-This page is intended to provide helpful information and resources to student organizations in understanding policy and actions that might constitute a violation of University policy.
+This page is intended to provide helpful information and resources to student organizations to understand University policy and actions that might constitute a violation.
 Student Organizations should review the Student Code of Conduct.

-Iowa State University and the Office of Student Conduct are primarily concerned for the health and safety of its students.
-Members or leaders of student organizations may sometimes be reluctant to seek assistance for another student or visitor in health and safety related situations, particularly when controlled substances or alcohol are present or being used or in situations where the organization may be in violation of the Student Code of Conduct.
+Members or leaders of student organizations may sometimes be reluctant to seek assistance for another student or visitor in health and safety-related situations, particularly when controlled substances or alcohol are present or being used, or when the organization may be in violation of the Student Code of Conduct.

-• situations where, immediately after the conduct, and before being notified that disciplinary action may take place, the student organization takes significant measures to correct their conduct or lessen the damage caused, among other criteria.
+• Situations in which, immediately after the conduct and before being notified that disciplinary action may occur, the student organization takes significant measures to correct the conduct or lessen the damage, among other criteria.

-In situations where a health/safety issue arises and medical attention or police assistance may be needed for a student or a visitor, the Office of Student Conduct has outlined a recommended responsible action protocol for student organizations to consider.
-These situations may or may not include the presence or use of controlled substances or alcohol.
+In situations where a health/safety issue arises, and medical attention or police assistance may be needed for a student or a visitor, the Office of Student Conduct has outlined a recommended responsible action protocol for student organizations to consider.

 In situations where a controlled substance or alcohol emergency has been identified and where medical or police assistance is needed, organizational leadership is encouraged to follow the recommended responsible reporting protocol, which considers the Medical Amnesty Provision for Responsible Action.
 When organizational leadership follow this protocol, this may mitigate potential student disciplinary consequences in any subsequent student conduct process.

-Medical Amnesty only applies when a student initiates the call for emergency medical attention and only when the emergency medical attention is needed to address alcohol or drug emergencies.
-It does not apply when the individual suffering from the alcohol or drug emergency is discovered by a University official (e.g., security, CA, etc.).
+Medical Amnesty applies only when a student initiates the call for emergency medical attention and when the emergency medical attention is needed to address alcohol or drug emergencies.
+It does not apply when the individual suffering from an alcohol or drug emergency is discovered by a University official (e.g., security, resident assistant, etc.).

-If a representative of an organization hosting a registered event calls for medical assistance, this act of responsibility may mitigate potential disciplinary consequences that could arise against the organization (i.e., the fact that an organization representative sought help may be considered in potential sanctioning of the organization for policy violations).
+If a representative of an organization hosting a registered event calls for medical assistance, this act of responsibility may be considered in potential disciplinary consequences that could arise against the organization.

 Hazing is any intentional, knowing, or reckless action, request, or creation of circumstances that may include, but is not limited to, the following: